MetaCSV/MetaCSV/README.md

 Canonical value is an empty string.

-This value may be overriden by the  value of `data - col/n/null_value`.
+This value may be overridden by the  value of `data - col/n/null_value`.

 ### 4.2 The `data`-`col/<n>/type` value
-The value decribe the type of a column.
+The value describe the type of a column.

 The format of the value is always: `type/parameter 1/parameter 2/.../parameter n`.